GaloisInc/saw-script/doc/manual/manual.md

 3
 ~~~~

-Similarly, the same code can be run from the interactive REPL:
+The same code can be run from the interactive REPL:

 ~~~~
 sawscript> print 3;